jhwhenry/cpd/CPD_Upgrade_485_to_510_DEV.md

 4.1 Migrating from MANTA Automated Data Lineage to IBM Manta Data Lineage 4.2 Changing Db2 configuration settings
 4.3 Configure the idle session timeout
-4.4 Increasing the number of nginx worker connections 4.5 Increase ephemeral storage for zen-watchdog-serviceability-job 4.6 Update wdp-lineage deployment for addressing the potential Db2 high CPU and Memory usage issue 4.7 Upgrade the Backup & Restore service and application
+4.4 Increase the number of nginx worker connections 4.5 Increase ephemeral storage for zen-watchdog-serviceability-job 4.6 Update wdp-lineage deployment for addressing the potential Db2 high CPU and Memory usage issue 4.7 Apply the workaround for MDE Job
+4.8 Upgrade the Backup & Restore service and application

 Summarize and close out the upgrade